 Fold the whipped cream mixture into the fruit and nut mixture.

-Serve immediately.
-Keep the ambrosia salad leftovers in the fridge for up two days.
+Serve immediately, or at most a few hours after making.
+Keep the ambrosia salad leftovers in the fridge for up to two days.